Skip to content

 • general practice and community health care

-Roles within a team may overlap.
+Our Guide Who’s Who of Professionals > tells you more about these specialists.
+Roles within a team may though overlap.
 For example, a task or assessment may be performed by either a nurse, physio or doctor.
-Roles may also vary between centres; for example, a nurse in one centre may carry out different tasks to a nurse in another centre.
+Roles may also vary between centres.
+For example, a nurse in one centre may carry out different tasks to a nurse in another centre.

-The aim of everyone involved in your child’s care is that your child will stay healthy and enjoy a good quality of life.
-Different members of the team will meet you regularly, both to measure and monitor changes in your child’s health and development and to offer advice and interventions at the right time.
+The aim of everyone involved in your child’s care is to promote their health, well-being and independence.
+Different members of the team will meet you regularly.
+This will be to monitor changes in your child’s health and development and to offer advice and interventions at the right time.
 They will consider your home and family circumstances as well as your child’s medical and physical needs.

 Children with SMA who can sit but who have difficulties standing, need specialist support for their posture and mobility.
-Your child should have a specialist neuromuscular physiotherapist (physio) familiar with the impact of SMA Type 2, to support them and design a personal exercise routine for your child, which may include exercises to help to:
+Your child should have a specialist neuromuscular physiotherapist (physio) who is familiar with the impact of SMA Type 2.
+They will design a personal exercise routine for your child and support you with this.
+It may include exercises to help to:

 • encourage good posture